cirocosta/estaleiro/docs/talk/README.md

 through.

-Thinking of that problematic as code in the form of a [Makefile](https://www.gnu.org/software/make/), where you'd define a set of targets that you want to accomplish, and the dependencies that need to be satisfied to achieve it, we could present the problem as such:
+Thinking of that problematic as code in the form of a [Makefile](https://www.gnu.org/software/make/), where you define a set of targets that you want to get to, and the dependencies that need to be satisfied to achieve it, we could present the problem as such: